gregbugaj/unilm/dit/object_detection/README-GB.md

 ## Data preparation

-Ensure that the dataset has been updated ot contain the `segmentation` field in the annotations.
+Ensure that the dataset has been updated to contain the `segmentation` field in the annotations.
 This is required for the conversion to COCO format.

 ```shell